Ancient and Medieval History

 Sangam Era: Literature

-Sangam Era: Literature Sangam literature is secular in nature.
+Classification Sangam literature is secular in nature.
 It is classified into two main categories: Akam and Puram.
 Akam Literature The subjects of love, one’s own feelings, and inner experiences are all covered in Akam poetry.
-It frequently focuses … Continue reading
+It frequently focuses on romantic … Continue reading

 Sangam Era: Life and Polity

-Sangam Era Life and Polity The Sangam era which flourished during the third century BCE to the third century CE is significant in South Indian history as it is noted for its literary, artistic, and socio-political advancements.
-Sangam Assembly There … Continue reading
+What is it?
+The Sangam era which flourished during the third century BCE to the third century CE is significant in South Indian history as it is noted for its literary, artistic, and socio-political advancements.
+Sangam Assembly There were three … Continue reading